OpenDDS/OpenDDS/docs/index.rst

   A tutorial on making basic OpenDDS applications

 :doc:`devguide/index`
-  The OpenDDS Developer's Guide has more detailed documentation.
+  The OpenDDS Developer's Guide has more detailed documentation

 *******************
 Other Documentation